BlinkDynamo/nc-scout/README.md

 * [Installation](#installation)

 ## Description
 nc-scout is a simple naming convention checker tool.
-It allows you to search directories for non-matching filenames to a naming convention.
-It is a personal tool I wanted for system cleanliness that became a larger project.
-It currently only supports predefined regular expressions as defined [here](src/naming.c), although, I have played with the idea of creating a configuration file based approach, where you could create a much more customized search regimen.
+It is intended to help you enforce naming conventions on directory structures.

 ## Dependencies
 * make